aherbert/gdsc-smlm/docs/model_plugins.rst

 As an alternative scoring system, different fitting methods can be compared using the same TP value but calculating FN = localisations - TP and FP as Positives - TP.
 In this scheme FN represents any original spots that were missed and FP represents the number of accepted fits that do not match an original spot.
 This creates a score against the original simulated localisations using everything that was passed through the filter (Positives).
 The results table indicates this by prefixing the score column titles with o for Original.
 This score is comparable when a different spot candidate filter has been used and the total number of candidates is different, e.g. Mean filtering vs. Gaussian filtering.
 Note that in this scheme there is no TN total and so the number of comparison metrics that can be computed are reduced to recall, precision, Jaccard and F1-score.
 The original score metrics are used by default for selection and ranking.

-.. index:: ranking filters
+.. index:: Ranking Filters

-Ranking filters
+Ranking Filters
 ^^^^^^^^^^^^^^^

 When all the scores have been computed for the filters in a filter set, the filters are ranked.
 Ranking is performed using two chosen scoring metrics.
 The first metric is chosen as a minimum limit that must be achieved; this is the ``Criteria`` metric.
 The second metric is chosen to rank all the filters that pass the criteria; this is the ``Score`` metric.
 If no filters pass the criteria then a warning is written to the ``ImageJ`` log window.